Get-aduser not recognized

 Add-WindowsFeature RSAT-AD-PowerShell

-Once, you will install the Azure Active Directory module on your machine, run the below PowerShell cmdlet.
+Once you install the Azure Active Directory module on your machine, run the below PowerShell cmdlet.

 PS C:\WINDOWS\system32> get-module -listavailable